roger-petro/vshpc/README.md

-# reshpc README
+# vsHPC README

-This is the README for your extension "reshpc".
+This is the README for your extension "vshpc".
 After writing up a brief description, we recommend including the following sections.

 ## Features